 UK Number One Hits of 1971

-January 5 ( 3 weeks) Clive Dunn - Grandad: Only UK Number One for this Dad's Army star who gained sales on the back of seasonal sentimentality.
+January 5 ( 3 weeks) Clive Dunn - Grandad: The only UK Number One for this Dad's Army star who gained sales on the back of seasonal sentimentality.

 January 26 (5 weeks) George Harrison - My Sweet Lord: First UK Number One for the ex-Beatle.
 Following the song's release, musical similarities between it and The Chiffons' hit He's So Fine led to a lengthy legal battle over the rights to the composition.